Tesla Powerwall 3 Price, Installation Costs & Grants UK

 How much does a Tesla Powerwall 3 cost installed in the UK?

-As a general 2026 guide, a battery-only Powerwall 3 is around £7,000–£8,500 installed, rising to roughly £10,000–£12,000 for complex installs or when bundled with solar panels.
-The exact figure depends on your property and is confirmed after a survey.
+However, as a 2026 guide, a battery-only Powerwall 3 is around £7,000–£8,500 installed, rising to roughly £10,000–£12,000 for complex installs or when bundled with solar.
+The exact figure depends on your property, and we confirm it after a survey.

 What warranty does the Powerwall 3 have?